udtrucks/nexus-artifact-uploader-plugin/README.md

 # nexus-artifact-uploader

-This plugin goal is to upload artifacts generated from non-maven projects to Sonatype Nexus.
+This plugin goal is to upload artifacts generated from non-maven projects to Nexus
-Used the REST API of the Nexus to upload a multi-part form POST to /service/local/artifact/maven/content.

-Here are all the available form parameters can be passed

-r : repository

-e - extension

-g - group id

-a - artifact id

-v - version

-p - packaging

-c - classifier (optional)

-file - each file to be uploaded, use one file parameter per file.
+This plugin now supports Nexus-2.x & Nexus-3.x.

+Uploading snapshots is not supported by this plugin.

 # Job DSL example